Dancers and crowds fill a downtown street during a large Pride parade

 South End: The Heart of Gay Charlotte

-• Argon — Design-forward dance bar on South Boulevard, and host of Sunday's SPLASH pool-and-beachwear tea dance.
+• Argon — The city's video bar, on South Boulevard, and host of Sunday's SPLASH pool-and-beachwear tea dance.

-• The Scorpio — The largest gay dance-and-show club in the Carolinas — the anchor of Pride weekend.
+• The Scorpio — The largest gay dance-and-show club in the Carolinas, rebuilt on Fairwood Avenue — the anchor of Pride weekend.

 • Sidelines Sports Bar & Billiards — The scene’s gay sports bar, with pool tables and a laid-back crowd.